DESTINATIONS

 7 / TAMOZAWA VILLA / all year round

 Jumping forward in history from the Edo Period to the Meiji Period (1868-1912), Tamozawa Imperial Villa served as a residence of the Tokugawa family.
 Originally located in Tokyo, the expansive villa comprises 106 rooms blending Edo, Meiji and Western architecture and design principles.
 The villa is beautifully persevered and though large, occupies only around one-third of its original footprint.
 The villa is surrounded by a traditional garden, making it another fantastic spot to enjoy the autumn leaves in October to November.
 Tamozawa Villa is open every day – from 09:00 to 17:00 with last entry at 16:00 -other than Tuesdays (or the following day if Tuesday is a public holiday) while also closed from Dec.29 to Jan.1.
-Admission is JPY600.
+Admission is JPY600 or JPY500 with the Nikko pass.

 8 / KIRIFURI FALLS / all year round